ahnpj/soc-analyst-portfolio/labs/endpoint-triage/powershell/Lab01-powershell-endpoint-triage-basics/Lab01-powershell-endpoint-triage-basics.md

 ### Why I Used These Commands
 - `Get-Command` and `Get-Help` gave me immediate ways to discover and understand commands without external documentation.
-  - I used `Get-Command` both by itself to see everything available, and by appending options like `-CommandType Cmdlet` or `-CommandType Function` to focus on specific types of commands.
+  - `Get-Command` both by itself to see everything available, and by appending options like `-CommandType Cmdlet` or `-CommandType Function` to focus on specific types of commands.
 This helped me quickly learn what was native to PowerShell versus what was defined as functions.
   - `Get-Help` gave me syntax, parameters, and examples I could try out directly.
 I also used `Get-Alias` to connect familiar commands like `dir` to their actual PowerShell equivalents (`Get-ChildItem`), which made it easier to transition from CMD to PowerShell.
   - `Get-Command -CommandType Function` to display only the available commands of type “function”.
-  - I also practiced with filters such as `Get-Command -Name "Remove*"`which showed me all commands starting with `Remove`, helping me understand syntax patterns and the consistent `Verb-Noun` structure in PowerShell.
+  - `Get-Command -Name "Remove*"` to practice and show which showed me all commands starting with `Remove`, helping me understand syntax patterns and the consistent `Verb-Noun` structure in PowerShell.
 This made it easier to see how related commands are grouped together. `Get-Help` gave me syntax, parameters, and examples I could try out directly.
-  - I also used `Get-Alias` to connect familiar commands like `dir` to their actual PowerShell equivalents (`Get-ChildItem`), which made the transition from CMD to PowerShell more natural.
+  - `Get-Alias` to connect familiar commands like `dir` to their actual PowerShell equivalents (`Get-ChildItem`), which made the transition from CMD to PowerShell more natural.
 - `Find-Module` and `Install-Module` let me explore how PowerShell can be extended for tasks like **Active Directory management or cloud automation** by downloading cmdlets from online repositories.
 Although the virtual machine I was working on didn't have internet access, I still learned that if I don’t know the exact name of a module, I can still search for it using partial names and wildcards.
-For example: `Find-Module -Name "PowerShell*"`.This filters the `Name` property and returns all modules that begin with PowerShell.
+  - For example: `Find-Module -Name "PowerShell*"`.
+This filters the `Name` property and returns all modules that begin with PowerShell.
 Using the wildcard (*) is especially useful when I only remember part of the module’s name, since it helps me discover related or similarly named modules without needing the exact string.

+### Step-by-Step Walkthrough

+---

+**(Step 1) Launching PowerShell**
+I began by connecting to the target virtual machine via SSH and starting a PowerShell session.
+Once inside, I familiarized myself again with PowerShell’s structure and syntax.

+---

+**(Step 2) Discovering Commands and Help**
+I reviewed how to locate and understand available commands using `Get-Command`, filtering by command type (functions, cmdlets, etc.), and using `Get-Help` to view syntax and examples.
+This helped me refresh the habit of using built-in help rather than external documentation.

+---

+**(Step 3) Reviewing Aliases and Naming Patterns**
+By running `Get-Alias`, I was reminded that familiar legacy commands like `dir` or `cls` are mapped to PowerShell cmdlets such as `Get-ChildItem` and `Clear-Host`.
+Recognizing this mapping helps bridge my prior CMD experience to PowerShell.

+---

+**(Step 4) Exploring Modules**
+I practiced discovering and installing modules using `Find-Module` and `Install-Module`.
+Although the lab environment was isolated, I learned that PowerShell’s modular system allows extending capabilities for system administration, cloud, or Active Directory management.

+---

 ### Why This Matters
 This exercise helped me build the foundation for all future tasks.
 For example:

 - `Get-Command` and `Get-Help` are my go-to references when I don’t remember exact syntax.
 - Aliases like `dir` → `Get-ChildItem` show how PowerShell bridges the gap with older shells.
 - Installing modules (`Install-Module`) demonstrates how PowerShell can be extended for tasks such as Active Directory management or forensic analysis.